publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch17A/schII/ptB/m__us_usc_t2_s658b.md

     (d) __Intergovernmental mandates__

-    If any of the Federal mandates in the bill or joint resolution are Federal intergovernmental mandates, the report required under subsection (a) of this section shall also contain—
+    If any of the Federal mandates in the bill or joint resolution are Federal intergovernmental mandates, the report required under subsection (a) shall also contain—

         (1)